InnovAIte-Deakin/AI-Prototyping-Lab---Healthcare-Stream---Derma/README.md

 ## 📖 Overview

-DERMA (internally referred to as **SkinScope**) is a containerized web application designed to bridge the gap between patients and dermatologists.
+DERMA (internally referred to as **DermaAI**) is a containerized web application designed to bridge the gap between patients and dermatologists.
 It allows users to upload images of skin lesions for instant, AI-driven preliminary analysis and facilitates connection with doctors for professional review.

 ### Key Features